Words As Sets

 I like the ambiguity and uncertainty pertaining to the contents of information in a word.
 It's fluidity allows for a lot of creativity and freedom.
 The cool thing of treating words as sets is it treats verbal language in a mathematical way.
 It shows that even writing and words are math or have mathematical properties.
 Even with the uncertainty of the amount of information in a word "set" looking at it this way reveals a different quality to language that not everyone sees.

-To some it up as simply as I can; math sets are made of of countable, measurable things and have clear boundaries.
+To sum it up as simply as I can; math sets are made of of countable, measurable things and have clear boundaries.
 Word "sets" are made up of "meaning" and meaning is a lot more abstract, and all abstract things are shrouded in some degree of uncertainty, and the abstract is often unquantifiable.

 __________________